meteatamel/knative-tutorial/setup/README.md

 -------

-Thanks to [Mark Chmarny](https://github.com/mchmarny) for the idea and initial scripts.
+Thanks to [Mark Chmarny](https://twitter.com/mchmarny) for the initial scripts and [James Ward](https://twitter.com/_JamesWard) for HTTPS configuration instructions.